OpenHeaders/open-headers-browser-extension/docs/DEVELOPER.md

 3. Load the extension in the appropriate browser using "Load unpacked" (Chrome/Edge), "Load Temporary Add-on" (Firefox), or the Safari converter
 4. Test your changes
 5. For production build, run `npm run build` to build for all browsers
+6. Create release packages with `npm run release`

 ## Browser Compatibility

-Open Headers now supports multiple browsers with specific adaptations for each:
+Open Headers supports multiple browsers with specific adaptations for each:

 ### Cross-Browser Implementation